primaryodors/primarydock/README.md

 `--undef-value-errors=no` option with valgrind or the equivalent switch in your utility of choice.

+# Utilities

+A few utility apps are also provided in the bin/ dir.

+# cavity_search

+Scans a protein's 3 dimensional structure looking for places where a ligand may be able to dock.
+An output file can be specified to receive the coordinates of collections of spheres that form the shapes of the cavities.

+If the output file is in the same directory as a PDB model, and its name is identical except for having a .cav extension instead of .pdb, then certain 3D views of the web app will recognize the file and allow the user to see the found pockets in the protein's 3D structure.

+The prediction feature automatically generates .cav files for the active and inactive models used in the prediction, if no .cav file already exists when the prediction begins.

+# ic

+Finds internal contacts within a protein.
+Simply pass it the pathname of a PDB file and it will output a series of contacts between residues in that model.

+# pepteditor

+A tool for editing protein models using a scripting language.
+See the `SCRIPTING.md` file for more information.

+# ramachandran

+Allows visualizing Ramachandran plots of protein models.
+Takes the pathname of a PDB file as its only required argument.

+Optionally you can specify the -n parameter to output the plot as numbers instead of colorized blocks.

+# ringflip

+Performs flips of atoms in flexible rings.
+The canonical example would be the conversion of cyclohexane rings between chair form and boat form.

+# score_pdb

+Analyzes a .pdb file containing HETATM records and scores the interactions between ligand atoms and protein atoms.
+Internally, it uses the same code as the scoring function of `primarydock`, however this code depends on certain details not stored in the PDB format, so the results may vary from the output of `primarydock`.

 # Web Application

 You may optionally host your own PrimaryDock web interface for viewing the contents of the JSON files in the data folder.
 It is the same web